truj1ll0/mkdocs-help-center/docs/campaign-studio/getting-started/intro-to-campaign-studio.md

 ![Create a new campaign modal](assets/campaign-studio/cs-create-campaign.png)

+!!! notes
-**Note:** Campaign Studio is only available for donation pages.
+    Campaign Studio is only available for donation pages.
 We’re currently working on making it available for all campaign types.

 #### Choose a starting point